auth0/docs/articles/product-lifecycle/migration/calling-api-with-idtokens.md

   - manage-accounts
 ---

-# Migration Guide: Management API and ID Tokens
+# Management API and ID Tokens Migration Guide

 For some use cases you could use [ID Tokens](/tokens/concepts/id-tokens) in order to call some of the [Users](/api/management/v2#!/Users/get_users_by_id) and [Device Credentials](/api/management/v2#!/Device_Credentials/get_device_credentials) endpoints of the Management API.